 Pete Lake is a 8.4 mile moderately trafficked out and back trail located near Roslyn, Washington that features a river and is good for all skill levels.
-The trail is primarily used for hiking, camping, and horses and is accessible from May until November.
+The trail is primarily used for hiking, camping, and horses and is best used from May until November.
 Dogs and horses are also able to use this trail.

 From I90 take exit 80 (Roslyn).
 Go towards Suncadia (north) on Bullfrog Road, and from the second traffic circle exit on to State Highway 903 towards Roslyn.
 Continue on 903 through the towns of Roslyn and Ronald, pass lake Cle Elum, and turn left on to National Forest Road #46 towards Cooper Lake.
 Take a right where the sign says "Pete Lake Trail 2mi.".
 Go 2 miles to the Pete Lake Trailhead.